 Rural South Carolinians are disproportionately affected by poorer health outcomes than residents in urban areas.
 In response, the Rural Innovations Cooperative Agreement program provides resources and support to local organizations throughout South Carolina to tackle rural health problems at the community-level.
 And more broadly, the program is dedicated to investing in innovative solutions and best practices that can be spread and adopted by other rural communities and inform public policy.

-The Rural Innovations Application is a two-step process.
+The Rural Innovations Request for Applications is a two-step process.
 The first step is an online application to ensure eligibility and that objectives and activities would align with SC CRPH’s mission and guidelines.
 Selected applicants will be advanced to step two and invited to submit a full proposal.

 - Any public institution of higher education in South Carolina